Authing/docs/docs/en/guides/wechat-ecosystem/wechat-miniprogram-qrcode/README.md

 Please go to [WeChat public platform](https://mp.weixin.qq.com/wxopen/waregister?action=step1) Guide to create a WeChat applet, you need to record the **App ID** and **App Secret** of the application , which will be used later.

 At the same time, you need to contact us to obtain the source code of the small login.
-For details, please consult: 176-0250-2507.
+For details, please consult [Authing Contact](csm@authing.cn).

 ## Configure the WeChat applet scan code application in the Authing console